pshihn/lumin/README.md

 # LuminJS
 A JavaScript library to progressively highlight any text on a page.

-Great for when you want users to pay attention to some important text.
-It can also be used to show progress of a task − Read something while tasks are being completed.
+Great for when you want users to pay attention to some important text.<br> It can also be used to show progress of a task − Read something while tasks are being completed.

 Related buzz words: _Tiny (~1kB gzipped)_, _No-dependency_